Rulemaking Process

 Stakeholder Engagement

-The BEPS policy includes many flexible options for compliance and OSE values opportunities for stakeholder participation to help the City further shape and clarify these options.
-To facilitate this OSE will enable:
+BEPS includes many flexible options for compliance and OSE values opportunities for stakeholder participation to help the City further shape and clarify these options.
+To facilitate this OSE is conducting or planning:

 Rulemaking Timeline